-Vertical Banded Gastroplasty (VBG), also known as stomach stapling, is a restrictive weight loss surgery procedure.
+Vertical Banded Gastroplasty (VBG), also known as stomach stapling, is a restrictive weight loss surgery procedure, similar to Lap-Band.
 First developed in 1980 by Dr. Edward E. Mason, the father of obesity surgery, the procedure now is considered less effective than other weight loss surgery types, like and Vertical Sleeve gastrectomy.
 Mason also developed the first gastric bypass surgery procedure.